meshery/meshery/docs/pages/guides/tutorials/Deploy-Cassandra-with-StatefulSet.md

   selector:
     app: cassandra
 ```
-1.Import this file into meshery playground .
+1.Import this file into meshery playground.

 2.once succesfully imported make sure sure to deploy in meshery playground.

 #### Step2 - Using a StatefulSet to create a Cassandra ring